carlzang/GSR-model/README.md

 4. disData : gene expression matrix, the row is the disease samples, the column is the gene symbols of names_common

 The SOFT files from different microarray platforms should be intersected to find the genes in common (names_common), only the common genes and the corresponding expression profiles are utilized.
-The outfiles are 'Rvalue_con' = GSR indexes of cotntrol group;and  'Rvalue_dis' = GSR indexes of disease group
+The outfiles are
+'Rvalue_con_GO_OvcaClear' = GSR indexes of cotntrol group computing through GO term gene sets 'Rvalue_dis_GO_OvcaClear' = GSR indexes of clear cell ca group computing through GO terms gene sets 'Rvalue_con_CAN_OvcaClear' = GSR indexes of cotntrol group computing through canonical (Reactome) pathway gene sets 'Rvalue_dis_CAN_OvcaClear' = GSR indexes of clear cell ca group computing through canonical (Reactome) pathway gene sets